t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 layout: ../../../layouts/docs.astro
 ---

-tRPC allows us to write end-to-end typesafe APIs without any code generation or runtime bloat.
-It uses TypeScript's great inference to infer your API router's type definitions and lets you call your API procedures from your frontend with full typesafety and autocompletion.
-When using tRPC, your front- and backend feel closer together than ever before, allowing for an outstanding developer experience.
+tRPC allows us to write end-to-end type-safe APIs without any code generation or runtime bloat.
+It uses TypeScript's great inference to infer your API router's type definitions and lets you call your API procedures from your front-end with full type-safety and auto-completion.
+When using tRPC, your front- and back-end feel closer together than ever before, allowing for an outstanding developer experience.

 <blockquote className="w-full relative border-l-4 italic bg-t3-purple-200 dark:text-t3-purple-50 text-zinc-900 dark:bg-t3-purple-300/20 p-2 rounded-md text-sm my-3 border-neutral-500 quote">
   <div className="relative w-fit flex items-center justify-center p-1">
     <p className="mb-4 text-lg">
-      <span aria-hidden="true">&quot;</span>I built tRPC to allow people to move faster by removing the need of a traditional API-layer, while still having confidence that our apps won't break as we rapidly iterate.<span aria-hidden="true">&quot;</span>
+      <span aria-hidden="true">"</span>I built tRPC to allow people to move faster by removing the need of a traditional API-layer, while still having confidence that our apps won't break as we rapidly iterate.<span aria-hidden="true">"</span>
     </p>
   </div>
   <cite className="flex items-center justify-end pr-4 pb-2">